Authority: Executive Vice Chancellor and Provost

 5. Standards for Promotion to Associate Professor with Tenure

 To be promoted to Associate Professor with tenure, a candidate must first meet the standards listed above for reappointment as an assistant professor.
-Also, the individual will have achieved distinction in research, teaching, extension and engagement and service commensurate with their Statement of Mutual Expectations.
+Also, the individual will have achieved distinction in research, teaching, extension and engagement and service commensurate with their Statement of Faculty Responsibility.
 The department must be assured that there is a high expectation that the candidate will continue to build their national and international reputations through significant contributions to the field.
 The same standard for promotion to Associate Professor with tenure will be applied to candidates being considered for tenure after having been appointed at the associate professor level.

 6. Standards for Promotion to Professor

 To merit promotion to Professor, a candidate will have met the standards described above for appointment or promotion to Associate Professor with tenure.
-Also, the individual will have demonstrated a proven record of distinguished achievement in research, teaching, research, extension and engagement and service commensurate with their Statement of Mutual Expectations.
+Also, the individual will have demonstrated a proven record of distinguished achievement in research, teaching, research, extension and engagement and service commensurate with their Statement of Faculty Responsibility.
 For promotion to Professor, the department must be assured that the candidate has achieved (or earned) national and international recognition for excellence in her/his field of researchand that the candidate will maintain this reputation through significant (and regular) contributions to the field.

 7. Procedures for Reappointment, Promotion and Tenure